DigitalPublishingToolkit/Money-Lab-Reader/md/4_4-costanzo.md

 blocks north to the Federal Reserve Bank, then to the Museum of American Finance, and returned to where we began.

-The goal of the performance was to distribute 100 one dollar bills stamped with *Free Money* on one side and *Slave of Wall Street* on the other.
+The goal of the performance was to distribute 100 one Dollar bills stamped with *Free Money* on one side and *Slave of Wall Street* on the other.
 ABS’s website[^1] was also stamped on the paper currency, actual Federal Reserve Notes.
 The goal was to raise awareness of the predatory